wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_eth_getStorageAt.md

 ---
-title: eth:eth_getStorageAt \[WebSocket\]
+title: eth:eth_getStorageAt - Ethereum
-description: Returns the value of a storage position at a specified address.
+description: Example code for the eth:eth_getStorageAt ws method. Сomplete guide on how to use eth:eth_getStorageAt ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters